DebbieElabonga/firstIP/README.md

 #  First Independent Project
-Project entails boilerplate code for MPFT41/42 morning stand up session on remote repositories.
+Project entails an about me page.
+It details my background,education and job experience.
 Languages used are HTML and Custom CSS.
 Topics covered include HTML tags and Intro to CSS.
 ## Prerequisites
 Basic Git knowledge, including an installed version of Git.
 ##### Technologies Used